 Attending the venue well in advance of the ceremony to liaise with the management to confirm all arrangements.

 Check the seating within the room to ensure that it is adequate and that seats are available for the main bridal party and important guests.

-Liaise with the Registrar and confirm what procedures are being adopted for the service as relate to the toastmaster.
+Liaise with the Registrar and confirm what procedures are being adopted for that service as relate to the Toastmaster.

 Welcome guests and make various announcements in order that they are aware of the requirements and are comfortable.